ttompk/pdf_invoice_eval/README.md

 - Agent 1: Views the invoice PDF and reasons about the PDF and returns a pre-specified formatted table with the account details, invoice date, and invoice amount.
 - Agent 2: Reviews the formatted data passed by Agent 1.
 Agent 2 decides whether the data as formatted by Agent 1 makes sense to enter into a pre-specified database table.
 If it approves of the insert it then enters the invoice data into the database table.
 If agent 2 does not approve it will ask Agent 2 to repeat the PDF data extraction.
 If the second extraction fails, Agent 2 will log the failure into a database table and the file will be moved to another directory for user evaluation.
 - Agent 3: Compares the newly extracted values to the expected compensation values and flags any potential issues (if any).
 Issues include being paid less than or more than the expected value.
 Agent 2 then enters a value into the database table signifiying there was or was not a difference between the new extracted invoice value and the expected value.
-- Agent 3: After all the PDF files have been ran through and the data insrted into the database, Agent 4 will review the newly entered data (and those PDF files it could not extract), and will write a brief report on the outcome.
-This report should list any PDF fils that Agent 1 could not extract data from, any PDF ivoice data which was extracted and enterded into the database, and if there were any differences between the extracted invoice values and the expected values.
+- Agent 3: After all the PDF files have been ran through and the data inserted into the database, Agent 4 will review the newly entered data (and those PDF files it could not extract), and will write a brief report on the outcome.
+This report should list any PDF fils that Agent 1 could not extract data from, any PDF ivoice data which was extracted and entered into the database, and if there were any differences between the extracted invoice values and the expected values.
 If there are differences, Agent 3 will provide an explanation for each issue which can be copied by the user to send via email to the apprioriate service provider.
 This explanation should describe the invoice and discrepancy and request a correction to the invoice amount.